 Assessment tools.
 A semi-structured interview guide will be developed to refine the initial TIC framework.
 The interview guide will include closed and open questions that refer to the framework’s components, as well as the implementation and sustainability of the framework (e.g., acceptability, fidelity, and feasibility).

 Procedure.
 After receiving ethics approval from the University of Haifa and Ben-Gurion University ethics committees, participants will be recruited by direct addressing.
 Participants will be asked to sign an informed consent prior to the interview.
 Following a presentation of the suggested TIC framework, the participants will be asked about the components and content of the framework and the implementation and sustainability aspects of it.
-Interviews will be held in-person or online using Zoom platform/Google Meet in accordance with the availability and the preference of participants.
+Interviews will be held in-person or online using Zoom/Google Meet in accordance with the availability and the preference of participants.
 The interviews will last between 30 and 45 minutes.
 Interviews will be taped and transcribed, while erasing any identifying details.
 This process will enable a complete and accurate record of the interviews as the basis for data analysis.

 Challenges in recruiting subjects and coping methods.
 As mentioned in phase 1; to accommodate the participants' potentially busy schedules, we will offer a variety of options for conducting the interviews.